subhnet/chat-app/chat-server/Readme2.md

 tags:
 ---

-In this tutorial we would be building a simple realtime chat application which demonstrates how we can use Kafka as a MessageBroker with Java,SpringBoot as Backend and ReactJS on the front-end.
+In this tutorial we would be building a simple realtime chat application which demonstrates how to use Kafka as a MessageBroker along with Java,SpringBoot as Backend and ReactJS on the front-end.

 This project is just for learning purpose.
-It doesn't contain production ready codebase.
+It doesn't contain production ready code.

 ## What is Kafka
 Apache Kafka is a widely popular distributed messaging system which provides a fast, distributed, highly scalable, highly available, publish-subscribe messaging system.